keyancummins/BIOL3070-Cummins/RMarkdown-Group-Project.md

 # BACKGROUND

-Asthma is a lung condition that causes difficulty in breathing due to constricted airways in the lungs.
-There are many different kinds of asthma such as: exercise-induced asthma, occupational asthma, and allergy-induced asthma (Asthma).
-Those with occupational asthma can have attacks triggered by things such as gases, fumes, and dust, similar to that of air pollution (Asthma).
-Severity of the condition differs from person to person with some only experiencing minor symptoms while others can experience life-threatening challenges from the disease (Asthma).
-Asthma is a very common disease in the U.S., with about 28 million people in the U.S. suffering from asthma (Asthma Facts).
+Asthma is a chronic lung condition that causes difficulty in breathing due to inflammation and constricted airways in the lungs \[1\].
+There are many different kinds of asthma, including exercise-induced, occupational, and allergy-induced asthma \[1\].
+For instance, individuals with occupational asthma can have attacks triggered by exposures such as gases, fumes, and dust, which are similar to components found in air pollution \[1\].
+The severity of the condition differs from person to person, with some only experiencing minor symptoms while others can face life-threatening challenges \[1\].
+Asthma is a common disease in the U.S., affecting approximately 28 million people \[2\].

-Poor air quality can impact those who suffer from asthma by causing their condition to worsen and trigger attacks (Tiotiu).
-It has been found in epidemiological studies that greater levels of air pollution has been associated with childhood asthma and that following an improvement of air quality, childhood asthma incidence had lowered (Jama).
-The state with the worst air quality in the U.S. is California due to its high air pollution.
+Poor ambient air quality is known to impact those who suffer from asthma by causing their condition to worsen and triggering attacks \[6\].
+Epidemiological studies have found that greater levels of air pollution are associated with childhood asthma, and an improvement in air quality has been linked to a reduction in childhood asthma incidence \[5\].
 It is believed that air quality can affect the prevalence of asthma per state.
+The state with the worst air quality in the U.S. is often cited as California due due to its high air pollution levels.

 We hypothesize that states that have a higher amount of poor air quality days will have a higher prevalence of asthma.
-We predict that California will have the most poor air quality days and, because of that, they will also have the highest rates of asthma compared to other states.
-We took data from the United States Environmental Protection Agency on asthma prevelance and air quality index by state.
-To ensure the validity of our statistical approach, we utilized histograms and a Shapiro-Wilk test to determine if the data was normally distributed before proceeding with correlation and regression analysis.
+We predict that California, with its reported high levels of poor air quality days, will exhibit one of the highest rates of adult asthma compared to other states.

 ``` r
 # Load the data